Curb Employee Turnover with Strategic Outsourcing

 The Impact of Employee Turnover on Businesses

 High employee turnover affects more than staff morale.
 It interrupts projects and lowers overall efficiency.
-These are the immediate impacts:
+High employee turnover creates immediate operational and financial impacts for businesses, including:

 These issues create serious problems for business owners.
 Some might attempt quick fixes to reduce turnover, but such actions seldom address the deeper reasons employees leave.
 A more reliable approach involves strategic outsourcing.